 - Appreciate diversity by educating about a variety of cultures, studying leadership issues of special populations, and facilitating inter-cultural communication

 - Recognize change as a vital part of the leadership process, and prepare future leaders to deal with change in a constructive way

-Students working toward a minor in Leadership Studies choose either the standard option or nonprofit focus.
-The core coursework is the same for either option, but electives are designated for Nonprofit Focus students.
+Students working toward a minor in leadership studies choose either the standard or nonprofit focus.
+The core coursework is the same for either option, but electives are designated for students in the nonprofit focus.
 See Course Requirements for more information about minor requirements.

 To develop your capacity to exercise leadership in all areas of your life.
 Below are the eight Student Learning Outcomes for the Staley School of Leadership Studies:

 - Identify, understand, and apply theories, models, and constructs of leadership.

 - Develop and practice leadership consistent with one’s personal philosophy.